tazama-lf/docs/Product/configuration-management.md

 In contrast to the partitioning of a result range as in banded results, cased results are a collection of discrete and explicit outcomes for a rule processor out of which the rule processor will determine the specific result applicable to the evaluation it performed.

 Case results do not have upper or lower limits to define a range of values within which a rule result is placed.
-Instead every case result is simply evaluated with an `=` operator.
+Instead every case result is simply evaluated with a `=` operator.
 The rule result is either that specific case value, or a different one.

 It is extremely important that every case-based rule configuration contains a catch-all “else” outcome that defines an outcome for the rule processor if none of the listed case results can be matched.
 By convention, this “else” outcome is attached to the `.00` sub-rule reference outcome and rule developers and configurers should reserve this sub-rule reference exclusively for this purpose.